PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 ### Write a flow
 First, create a new directory.
 This will serve as the root of your project's repository.
 Within the directory, create a sub-directory called `flows`.
-Navigate to the `flows` subdirectory and create a new flow.
-Feel free to write your own, but here's a ready-made script for your convenience.
+Navigate to the `flows` subdirectory and create a new file for your flow.
+Feel free to write your own flow, but here's a ready-made one for your convenience:

 ```python
 import httpx